Myolnir/java-tf-idf/README.md

 ## Installation

-The class is situated on the package com.myolnir so to compile you execute

-`javac -d <where do you want to put the class files>/TdIdf.java`

-After a couple of seconds you will have a TdIdf.class in the route you put on the above command.

-To execute this class you should run:

-`java com.myolnir.TdIdf`

-The program should run and ask you for a string, after you enter the script the program returns if the given string is a palindrome or not.
+1. Download/Clone this repository.
+2. Import the downloaded Java Project into some IDE (e.g., IntelliJ, Eclipse, etc.)
+3. Run the [TfIdf.java](src/com/myolnir/TfIdf.java) file for Palindrome Logic.
+4. Run the [TfIdfCalculatorTest.java](test/com/myolnir/TfIdfCalculatorTest.java) file for JUnit Test Cases.

+If you run the program itself the command line should ask you for several strings (check input params section), after you enter all params the program returns the TF_IDF algorithm result for this input and stays waiting for new files in the entered directory, each time you add a new file the algorithm will runs again and returns the result.